Admission Requirements for First-Time Freshmen

 Additionally, students may be required, prior to readmission, to have fulfilled the basic subjects of general education.
 Transcripts of the record of any work attempted in the interim are required.

 Former Students Who Were on Probation

-Student on probation at the close of the last enrollment will be readmitted on probation provided they are otherwise eligible, they must furnish transcripts of any college work taken during the absence.
+Students on probation at the close of the last enrollment will be readmitted on probation provided they are otherwise eligible.
+They must furnish transcripts of any college work taken during the absence.

 Former Students Who Were Disqualified

 The readmission of a previously disqualified student is by special action only.
-Consideration for readmission is primarily based on evidence that the student has significantly raised the CSUF grade point average through grades in CSUF’s University Extended Education program.
-Any work since disqualification at other accredited institutions affects the cumulative grade point average but not the CSUF grade point average.
+Consideration for readmission is primarily based on evidence that the student has significantly raised the CSUF grade-point average through grades in CSUF’s Extension program.
+Any work since disqualification at other accredited institutions affects the cumulative grade-point average but not the CSUF grade-point average.

 Please note that former CSU students who are seeking readmission after academic disqualification must meet the GPA standards in place for their major at the time of reapplication.